Henfield Museum

 The Ongoing Project

 Having been categorised, the transcription of these letters is now being divided out amongst volunteers.
-Once this process is complete (on course for 2020-21), we intend to make the transcripts available for botanical research, while identifying and publicising selected extracts which provide a more general insight into Borrer's life and times.
+Once this process is complete, we intend to make the transcripts available for botanical research, while identifying and publicising selected extracts which provide a more general insight into Borrer's life and times.

 Picture